U54Bioinformatics/PhylinSic_Project/README.md

 # <A NAME="Installation">Installation</A>

 This pipeline requires the following software to be installed on your system.
-I have included instructions for installing these with conda.
+We have included instructions for installing these with conda.
 However, everyone's environment is a little different, and software changes over time, so you may need to do things differently to get things to work.